dyne/Zenroom/docs/pages/how-to-embed.md

 - `[D]` is a verbose debug information when switched on with conf `debug=3`
 - `+1 ` and other decimal numbers indicate the Zencode line being executed
 - `-1 ` and other decimal numbers indicate the Zencode line being ignored
+- `J64` followed by HEAP or TRACE indicate a base64 encoded JSON dump

 ## Extended API